SHADOW269/CMA_4THSEM/Readme.md

 5. Create a web page containing simple calculator which should have basic arithmetic (+,-,*,/ ) operation on two floating point numbers and show result.
 Validations to be followed:
-• .
-(Decimal point) should be taken only once for an operand.
+*(Decimal point) should be taken only once for an operand.
-• Operand can be negative.
+* Operand can be negative.
-• Division by zero must be shown proper error message in result.
+* Division by zero must be shown proper error message in result.
 Sample screen shot:
 ---